waiwera/credo/README.rst

 Basic Installation instructions
 -------------------------------

+The Waiwera fork of CREDO can be installed from `PyPI
+<https://pypi.org/project/waiwera-credo>`_ using ``pip``, e.g. ``pip
+install waiwera-credo`` (or ``pip install --user waiwera-credo`` to install locally, e.g. if you don't have permissions to install system-wide Python packages).

+The installation instructions for the original CREDO toolkit are below.

-(For more detailed installation instructions, see the "Installation & setup quickstart instructions" section of the CREDO documentation.)
+(For more detailed
+installation instructions, see the "Installation & setup quickstart instructions" section of the CREDO documentation.)

 To run CREDO scripts directly from the command line, you need to set up several environment variables.
 These are: